 Q: What are your favourite family attractions and activities in Kauhava?

 A: The playground, the library and the forest.
-My kids love books and it is great to have the library and the library bus that goes around the area too.
+My kids love books, and it is great to have the library and the library bus that goes around the area too.
 There are four playgrounds close to our house and one of them is just about 150 metres away.
-We love forest trips and it’s really great to have forest everywhere in Finland.
-In the summertime, there’s a lake to swim in which is about five minutes’ drive from home.
+We love forest trips, and it’s really great to have forests everywhere in Finland.
+In the summer, there’s a lake to swim in which is about five-minute drive from home.